 If you plan to have a baby together whilst not in a relationship, take the opportunity to talk about your views and ideas on how you want to raise your child.

-• Discuss your own childhoods together – what would you like to do the same?
+- Discuss your own childhoods together – what would you like to do the same?
 What do you want to do differently?

-• Talk about how you will support each other to build a bond with your baby.
+- Talk about how you will support each other to build a bond with your baby.
 How will you make sure you help each other rest?

-• Talk about the practicalities of contact, money, housing and changes that might happen in the future.
+- Talk about the practicalities of contact, money, housing and changes that might happen in the future.
 How will you cope with disagreements?

-• Agree to regular catch ups to make sure the arrangement is working and you are both working together for your child.
+- Agree to regular catch ups to make sure the arrangement is working and you are both working together for your child.

 - Relate have some good advice on managing the challenges of a blended / step family *here*.

-Discuss beforehand how you will manage any misbehaviour or disagreements between children.
+- Discuss beforehand how you will manage any misbehaviour or disagreements between children.
 It is important that this is done fairly and children do not feel that there is ‘favouritism’.

 Learning how to manage disagreements in a healthy way sets a good example to our children.
-Learning how to share how you feel, and listen to how others feel is a good skill for life.
-Try Relate’s ‘Argument Check Up’ *here*.
+Learning how to share how you feel, and listen to how others feel is a good skill for life. *Click Here* to try Relate’s Argument Check Up.
 See how you and your partner can improve the way you discuss things.

-If the arguments continue counselling support can make a difference.
+If the arguments carry on counselling support can make a difference.
 You can go together or separately.
 It can give you time and space to work out how to improve your relationship.
 You might decide the relationship is over.
 Relationship counsellors can help you manage this as well as possible for you and your children.

 Sometimes relationships are not healthy and your relationship can be abusive.
 There is some information on signs your relationship could be unhealthy *here*.
 It can be very hard to accept your relationship is unsafe for you and for your child.
 Growing up around domestic abuse can cause long term harm to children and young people.
 Find someone to talk it through with there are local services to help you *here*.